Barclays Discloses Stake in Dalata Hotel Group - TipRanks.com

 More about Barclays

-Barclays PLC is a major global financial services provider engaged in retail banking, credit cards, corporate and investment banking, and wealth management, with a strong presence in the UK and US markets.
+Barclays PLC is a multinational financial services company operating in the banking industry.
+It offers a range of services including retail banking, credit cards, corporate and investment banking, and wealth management, with a focus on both individual and institutional clients globally.

 Technical Sentiment Signal: Buy